 OVERVIEW OF RESPONSIBILITIES

-The Director supports the mission of El Paso United Community Assistance Center by leading management of staff, operations, partnerships, and outreach.
+The Director supports the mission of El Paso United Family Resiliency Center by leading the strategic mission and vision of the initiative including management and guidance of staff, operations, partnerships, programming and outreach.

 KEY RESPONSIBILITIES/ESSENTIAL FUNCTIONS